Kindrat/cassandra-client/README.md

     3.1 For Windows `gradlew.bat build`
     3.2 For Unix `gradlew build`

-4. Run client `java -jar  cassadra-client-1.0.2.jar`
+4. Run client `java -jar  cassadra-client-1.0.2.jar` or from gradle `gradlew bootRun`

 ### Editor window
 On selecting table data from context menu in table list all rows are loaded from cassandra